Dave-team/Knowledge-base/Business-Intelligence/Data visualization.md

 ![Visualizations](https://user-images.githubusercontent.com/28791247/93848010-73716680-fca0-11ea-8a21-92081453c6ce.png)

 **Visualizations not to use:**
 - Pie charts: the human eye isn’t good at ascribing quantitative value to two dimensional space, making them hard for people to read.
 If two pieces are close, you can’t tell which is better.
-If ywo pieces are far off, you still can’t tell by how much
+If ywo pieces are far off, you still can’t tell by how much.
+Use a bar/column chart instead
 - Don’t use donut charts: we can’t compare arc lengths either
 - Never use 3D
 - Try not to use secondary axis.
 Instead, use the techniques as outlined in the image